Book now

 Can I wear a wet suit?

 Yes, although the water is heated, sometimes it can be nippy on the top of the towers.
 You can wear your own wetsuit in the waterpark - or we do have some reasonably priced wetsuits that you can buy with your entry ticket.
 We hold a variety of sizes.
-See our ticketing website for more details.
-We also hold a selection of wetsuits for sale in our shop, we cannot guarantee we will have your size to purchase on any given day, unless reserved through the webshop.
+We also hold a small selection of wetsuits for sale in our shop, we cannot guarantee we will have your size to purchase on any given day, unless reserved through the webshop.

 What is viewed as unacceptable swimwear?